I had finally made it back to the planet Tammy was on.

 She began to fall and I lunged forward and caught her in my arms.
 I pulled the crystal out and put my hand over the wound, but the damage had already been done.
 Her silver blood was spilling out from the puncture wound where the sparkling crystal was embedded.

-The Mechanite was about to enter the house when something made him hesitate and then run away.
+The shadowy figure was about to enter the house when something made them hesitate and then run away.

 “Tammy… no… please stay with me,” I choked, trying to swallow tears that were quickly building up in my throat.

 Her eyes began to gloss-over as she kept them fixed on me.

 I didn’t know what to do.
 I looked around for anything or anyone that could help me, but I knew there was nothing I could do to help her, except be there with her, with tears now pouring down my face.

 “Why?”
 I cried, choking on each word, “Why did you do that?”